 Hungary Rural development action group with preliminary recognition and the LRDO (as a consultant) Selection of the LEADER local action groups Managing Authority At least 50 LEADER local action groups selected Elaboration of the local rural development strategy LRDO, local rural development community Total coverage of the rural but non-LEADER territories of Hungary by integrated development strategies.
-Local general info-point for rural actors LRDO Well-informed rural actors Submission of project proposals for the measures of Axis III The applications are to be submitted to the Agricultural and Rural Development Agency One-stop system 100% of the applications under the Axis III horizontal measures are evaluated by the ARDA.
-Evaluation of project proposals The applications under Axis III measures in LEADER settlements are evaluated: 100% by the LEADER local action groups.
-The ARDA only checks applications from an administrative aspect.
+Local general info-point for rural actors LRDO Well-informed rural actors Submission of project proposals for the measures of Axis III One-stop system 100% of the applications under the Axis III horizontal measures are evaluated by the ARDA.
+The applications under Axis III Evaluation of project proposals measures in LEADER settlements are evaluated: - 100% by the LEADER local action groups. - The ARDA only checks applications from an administrative aspect.

-The applications under Axis III measures in non-LEADER settlements are evaluated as follows: The Local Community specifies a proposal regarding the evaluation.
+The applications under Axis III non-LEADER measures in settlements are evaluated as follows: The Local Community specifies a proposal regarding the evaluation.
 The ARDA makes the final decision.
-About Axis IV projects - 100% of applications are evaluated by the LEADER local action groups.
-The ARDA only checks applications from an administrative aspect.
+About Axis IV projects 100% of applications are evaluated the by action LEADER local groups.
+The ARDA only checks applications from administrative aspect.